 4. Sleep deprivation

 This symptom was also observed with increasing dependency on smartphones.
 Lack of sleep had a negative impact on memory, learning skills, and long-term mental health.
 Rest is a somewhat critical aspect of our mental health and when it is insufficient, mental health issues develop.
 Physical fitness is also affected by poor sleep deprivation.
+This is why some people are moving towards using their phone less.

 Those whose dependency mainly showed social media addiction started to display self-absorption traits because of continually taking selfies and posting on their pages.